Team-Point-Nemo/BackEnd/README.md

 The coding languages on Front end will be JavaScript and Tailwind.

-Coding language in Back End will be Java and we will also use Firebase.
+On Back end we will be using Node js.

 For testing, we will use Expo Go.
 We will be testing the app both manually and using unit tests.